 |To receive this newsletter each week, click on the button below, and complete the subscription form!|

-The mailing list is implemented via Google Groups, and it is therefore also possible to access past emails via the Patentology Group web page (if you have a Google account, you can also subscribe from the web page).
+The mailing list is implemented via Google Groups, and it is therefore also possible to access past emails via the Patentology Group web page (you can also subscribe from the web page).

 Patentology - week in review

-We guarantee that subscribers will not receive spam from Patentology, that there will be no more than one email per week, except in exceptional circumstances as noted above, and that every email will contain original content, and not just a copy of text already available on the blog.
+I guarantee that subscribers will not receive spam from Patentology, that there will be no more than one email per week, except in exceptional circumstances as noted above, and that every email will contain additional content, and not just a copy of text already available on the blog.